open-sesame-escape/open-sesame-escape.github.io/content/equipment/containers.md

 ---
 title: "Containers"
 weight: 20
+summary: "You will need a group of boxes, bags, and cases to stow items that players will discover."
 ---

 Once you have locks, the next thing you will need is stuff to lock up.
 Any